SebastienBoisard/SebastienBoisard/README.md

   - I love Go :heart:
-  - I work every day with PHP :factory:
-  - but I can also code in Python, Javascript/Typescript and C :wink:
+  - but I can also code in Python, PHP and C :wink:
   - I'm passionate about distributed systems (microservice and/or event-drive architecture, scalabilty, security, monitoring, control and documentation)
   - I practice team managment, agility, synchronous and asynchronous communication and many other soft skills
   - I know some tools :hammer_and_wrench: like docker, gitlab, jenkins, mysql, mongodb, redis, rabbitmq...
-  - and I'm planning to learn Rust this year :rocket:
+  - and I'm learning Rust :rocket:

 Some of my public projects: